craftingcity/The-Known-World/Game Notes/NPCs/High Power/True Villian NPCs/Arstovich.md

 aliases:
 ---
 # Arstovich
-##### True name "lost" to time & curse
+##### True name "lost" to time
 ## Accursed Mother of Vampire Kin
 ### she/her
 #### VO EXAMPLE:

-> Boxtext description of the character, including their race, height, haircolor?, and common outfit.
+> A genuine horror.
+Fur and wings of matte black seem to absorb the light around her.
+Where you may expect a set of legs or arms, a number of sharp chitinous limbs lend movement and manipulation to this monster.

-A description of their function in the world.
+Arstovich is the Mother of all Vampire Kin on Alaturmen.

 A politic of theirs that players would interact with.